smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The protocol supports two types of triggers:

 ### 1. Conditional Triggers Flows
-#### Sampling Flow
+#### Conditional Proposal Flow

 The sampling flow is used to determine if an upkeep is eligible to perform.
 It is triggered by a ticker that provides samples of upkeeps to check.
 The samples are collected, filtered, and checked.
-The results are then pushed into the metadata store with `EligibleSample` [instruction](#instructions).
+The results are then pushed into the metadata store as proposals.
-The plugin will then collect the instructions and push them into the outcome to be processed in next rounds, where they will go into coordination flow.
+The plugin will then collect these proposals and push them into the outcome to be processed in next rounds, where they will go into conditional finalization flow.

 <aside>
 A node can be temporarily down and miss some rounds and associated actions on outcome.
-A ring buffer of coordinated upkeeps is kept for 30 rounds.
-A node can process coorindated upkeeps for upto last 30 rounds.
+A ring buffer of coordinated proposals is kept for 20 rounds.
+A node can process coorindated proposals for upto last 20 rounds.

+`1sec` is the expected OCR round time, so the timeout for a coordinated proposal is `~20sec`.
+It gives the observe enough time to process the proposal before it gets coordinated again, on a new block number.
 </aside>

-#### Coordination Flow
+#### Conditional Finalization Flow

-The coordination flow is used to come to agreement among nodes on what upkeepPayloads to check, based on the results of the sampling flow.
+The conditional finalization flow is used to come to agreement among nodes on what upkeepPayloads to check, based on the results of the proposal flow.
 It is triggered by a ticker that provides payloads based on a coordinated block and upkeepIDs.

 The results are collected, filtered, and checked again.
 Eligible results will go into the results store and later on into a report and those that were agreed by at least f+1=3 nodes will be performed on chain.

 ### 2. Log Triggers